Tusharbd5/partex-shop/README.md

 # This is My Project Named Partex Shop

 This project is developed for the assignment of react router.
-If you want to run this project on your device then you should install npm by commanding npm install [npm-install]
+If you want to run this project on your device then you should install npm by commanding npm install $npm-install

-## Available Scripts
+## Live Server Open
+If you want to visit my site then you can visit in the live server mode.
+Click here [http://localhost:3000](http://localhost:3000).

+## The Components That I Haved Used
+In this project i have used the components below-
+  * **Dashboard- where there are two charts**
+  * **Header- where all the navigation are placed**
+  * **Home- The landing page is the home component**
+  * **Review- The customer's review is displayed here**

 In the project directory, you can run: